geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 ##### **Geohot or Chenyu** [[00:53:39](https://www.youtube.com/watch?v=nNXwJ320Dww&t=3219)]
 Well, you have to.
-I mean, the aliasing dimension, you have to actually get it to be the true...
+I mean, the aliasing dimension, you have to actually get it to be the true..
 You have to get it to be the true local size.
 And that is the entire challenge of locals.
 If you have aliasing dimensions and you're making too many copies in locals, then that ruins everything.